In business, the term "hedging" refers to a practice that may offer protection against the risk of potential losses of your finances.

 Taking a closer look at strategies of hedging against currency risk offered by Moneycorp, you will find products such as forward contracts, FX orders, vanilla options, and zero-cost options.

 - Forward Contract: With a forward contract, you can buy currency on an agreed date in the future at a pre-fixed rate.
 You can lock in a rate for up to two years.
 You may need to make a deposit when taking a forward contract.

 - FX Orders: A FX order may help you secure a better deal if you need a particular exchange rate but do not need to purchase currency straight away.

 - Vanilla Options: Vanilla options are the most basic of options.
 With one of these options, you have the right rather than the obligation to exchange currency at a particular rate on a specified future date.

 - Zero-Cost Options: Zero-cost options do not require an up-front premium.
-They do not have all of the benefits of options such as vanilla options although they still can offer protection against adverse exchange rate fluctuations.
+They do not have all of the benefits of vanilla options although they can still offer protection against adverse exchange rate fluctuations.

-Contact moneycorp for more information about hedging meaning in business and strategies of hedging against currency risk today.
+Contact Moneycorp for more information about hedging and strategies of hedging against currency risk today.